 More Info About My Practice

-Because I am a registered intern, working toward licensure, my fees are very reasonable, at $60 per session.
-I also offer a complementary 15-minute phone consultation for those who would prefer a conversation before coming in for a full session.
-Simply call A New Day at 503-517-1895 to set up a consultation phone call or an appointment with me.
+I am a relationallly-oriented attachment therapist...this means that our relationship is the foundation of our work together.
+I offer a complementary 15-minute phone consultation for those who would prefer a conversation before coming in for a full session.
+Simply call A New Day to set up a consultation phone call or an appointment with me.